-What grant funds can be used for
+What can the MYP grant funds be used for

 Q: What can we use the grant funds for?

 A: Funds can only be used for expenses/activities directly associated to the project.
 The application must clearly outline your proposed expenditure in the budget you submit with your application.